 .cfg extension.
 You should give it a descriptive and unique name since other packages may provide their own config files.

-Sysadmins and users who want to keep all ppas/repos enabled can put the following into their
+Users who want to keep all PPAs/repos enabled can put the following into their

 To keep one specific ppa/repo enabled, create a key = value pair inside a